sakan811/honkai-star-rail-character-stats-analysis/README.md

 For detailed explanations of each plot with examples, see [VISUALS.md](docs/VISUALS.md).

+## Disclaimer

+This simulation might not be 100% accurate and is intended for educational purposes only.

 ## Usage

-1. Run the analysis:
+1. Clone the repository:

     ```bash
-    make run
+    git clone
     ```

+2. Install the required dependencies:

+    ```bash
+    uv sync
+    ```

+3. Run the simulation:

+    ```bash
+    python main.py
+    ```

-2. Generated plots will be saved to the `output/` directory
+4. Generated plots will be saved to the `output/` directory